explosion/spacy-course/chapters/en/slides/chapter3_04_scaling-performance.md

 docs = list(nlp.pipe(LOTS_OF_TEXTS))
 ```

-Notes: If you need to process a lot of texts and create a lot of Doc objects in
+Notes: If you need to process a lot of texts and create a lot of `Doc` objects
-a row, the nlp dot pipe method can speed this up significantly.
+in a row, the `nlp.pipe` method can speed this up significantly.

-It processes the texts as a stream and yields Doc objects.
+It processes the texts as a stream and yields `Doc` objects.

 It is much faster than just calling nlp on each text, because it batches up the
 texts.

-nlp dot pipe is a generator that yields Doc objects, so in order to get a list
+`nlp.pipe` is a generator that yields `Doc` objects, so in order to get a list
-of Docs, remember to call the list method around it.
+of docs, remember to call the `list` method around it.

 ---